JetBrains/teamcity-documentation/topics/build-cache.md

 ### Build Sequence

-If a build configuration is configured to upload caches, it arranges its tasks in the following order:
+If a build configuration is configured to upload caches, it arranges its build stages in the following order:

 1. Download artifacts
 2. Download caches
-3. Checkout the project
+3. Checkout the sources
 4. Start the build

 ### Transferring Caches

-Caches are automatically compressed into archives when published, and unpacked into the project's checkout directory when downloaded.
+Caches are automatically compressed into archives when published, and unpacked into the configuration's checkout directory when downloaded.
 You do not need to manually specify expressions (as you do with [regular artifacts](build-artifact.md)).

 ## See Also